Random attractors for 2D and 3D stochastic convective Brinkman-Forchheimer equations in some unbounded domains: Introduction

 We consider the following CBF equations in $\mathcal{O}$ (satisfying Assumption \ref{assumpO} given below) with homogeneous Dirichlet boundary conditions:

 Here $\u(x,t) \in \R^d$, $p(x,t)\in\R$ and $\f(x,t)\in\R^d$ represent the velocity field at position $x$ and time $t$, the pressure field and an external forcing, respectively.
 The final condition in \eqref{1} is imposed for the uniqueness of the pressure $p$.
 The constant $\mu>0$ represents the Brinkman coefficient (effective viscosity), the positive constants $\alpha$ and $\beta$ stand for the Darcy (permeability of porous medium) and Forchheimer (proportional to the porosity of the material) coefficients, respectively.
 The exponent $r\in[1,\infty)$ is called the absorption exponent.
-For $\alpha=\beta=0$, we obtain the classical $d$-dimensional Navier-Stokes equations.
-For the unique solvability of the deterministic system \eqref{1}, interested readers are referred to see \cite{AO,FHR,HR,Mohan1}, etc and for its stochastic counterpart, see \cite{Mohan}.
-The asymptotic analysis of the deterministic system \eqref{1} (for $d=2$) in general unbounded domains is addressed in the works \cite{Mohan2,MTM2}, etc. Likewise 3D NSE, the global existence and uniqueness of strong solutions for the equations \eqref{1} (for $d=3$) with $r\in[1,3)$ and $r=3$ (when $2\beta\mu<1$) is still an open problem.
-Therefore, in this work, we do not consider the case $d=3$ with $r\in[1,3)$ and $d=r=3$ with $2\beta\mu<1$.
+For $\alpha=\beta=0$, we obtain the classical $d$-dimensional NSE.
+For the unique solvability of the deterministic system \eqref{1} on bounded domains, the interested readers are referred to see \cite{AO,FHR,HR,Mohan1}, etc., and for its stochastic counterpart, see \cite{Mohan}.
+The asymptotic analysis of the deterministic system \eqref{1} (for $d=2$) in general unbounded domains is addressed in the works \cite{Mohan2,MTM2}, etc. The random dynamics for 2D and 3D SCBF equations driven by Hilbert space valued additive white noise on bounded or periodic domains are discussed in \cite{KM1,KM3}.
+The random dynamics for 2D and 3D SCBF equations driven by finite dimensional additive/multiplicative white noise on whole space is discussed in \cite{KM6,KM7}.

+To the best of our knowledge, there are no results available in the literature on the existence and uniqueness of solutions as well as the existence of random attractors for 2D and 3D SCBF equations driven by irregular (rough) Hilbert space valued additive white noise in unbounded domains.
+Moreover, the results on the existence and uniqueness of invariant measures for 2D and 3D SCBF model on unbounded domains are also new.
+Likewise 3D NSE, the global existence and uniqueness of strong solutions for the equations \eqref{1} (for $d=3$) with $r\in[1,3)$ and $r=3$ (when $2\beta\mu<1$) is still an open problem. {Therefore, there are three distinct cases to be considered and we summarize them as follows (see Table \ref{Table1} below):}

 \begin{assumption} Let $\mathcal{O}$ be an open and connected subset of $\R^d$ $(d=2,3)$, the boundary of which is uniformly of class $\mathrm{C}^3$ (cf. \cite{Heywood}).
 For the domain $\mathcal{O}$, we also assume that, there exists a positive constant $\lambda_1 $ such that the following Poincar\'e inequality is satisfied: